Department of Energy

 1. Full position title; 2. appointment type; 3. occupational series; 4. pay plan, grade, and step; 5. tenure code; and 6. service computation date (SCD).

-**Applicants using education to qualify (if allowed):** Documentation verifying your educational claims which can include unofficial transcripts or any report listing institution, course title, credits earned and final grade.
-Education cannot be substituted for experience in some positions at higher grade levels.
+**If specific educational requirements are indicated for this vacancy:** Documentation verifying your educational claims which can include unofficial transcripts or any report listing institution, course title, credits earned and final grade.
 Please see the Education section for more information.

 **Displaced Federal employees who qualify for** **CTAP:** If you are a former Federal employee who was displaced due to a Reduction-in-Force (RIF) or surplused by some other means, please submit a copy of the separation letter or RIF notice from your agency.
 To be selected under CTAP, you must still be found well-qualified for this position.
 Please see the OPM Guide to Career Transition for more information.